-Mr. Andreas Wolter Deputy Mayor of Cologne Introduction This Peer Learning note documents the practices and discussions shared between cities and partners during the Connective Cities Dialogue Event "The Role of Rain and Storm Water Management in Water Sensitive Urban Planning", which took place from December 6-8, 2022 in Cologne, Germany.
+Mr. Andreas Wolter Deputy Mayor of Cologne Introduction This Peer Learning Note (PLN) documents the practices and discussions shared between cities and partners during the Connective Cities Dialogue Event "The Role of Rain and Storm Water Management in Water Sensitive Urban Planning", which took place from December 6-8, 2022 in Cologne, Germany.
 Heavy rain and storm water events such as those in the Ahr Valley in Germany in 2021, or in Pakistan, Australia and South Africa in 2022, cause streams to swell to raging torrents, flood roads, destroy houses and bridges and lead to loss of life as well as damage worth billions.
 They occur suddenly and can only be predicted in the short term.
-According to a study supported by the World bank, flood risk already affects 1.81 billion people, more than 20% of the global population, most of them in poor and middle income countries.
-Rentschler, J., Salhab, M. & Jafino, B.A.
+According to a study supported by the World Bank, flood risk already affects 1.81 billion people, more than 20% of the global population, most of them in poor and middle income countries.
+1 Rentschler, J., Salhab, M. & Jafino, B.A.
 Flood exposure and poverty in 188 countries.
-Nat Commun 13, 3527 (2022) CLEAN WATER AND SANITATION Due to climate change, these events will continue to increase in frequency and severity worldwide.
+Nat Commun 13, 3527 (2022)

 Climate change has enormous meteorological effects, with very unequal rainfall and continuous sea level rise.
-In consequence, the frequency of flash floods and other climate-related shocks is becoming more persistent, as highlighted by the latest Intergovernmental Panel on Climate Change Sixth Assessment Report (2022).
-In urban areas, this is accompanied by additional risks such as contamination with sewage and its impact on health, disruption of power supply and other services, damages on transport networks and infrastructure, and the need for evacuation of people.
-9 INDUSTRY, INNOVATION AND INFRASTRUCTURE 11 SUSTAINABLE CITIES
+In consequence, the frequency and severity of flash floods and other climate-related shocks is becoming more persistent, as highlighted by the latest Intergovernmental Panel on Climate Change Sixth Assessment Report (2022).
+In urban areas, heavy rain can trigger additional risks such as water's potential contamination with sewage and its impact on health, disruption of power supply and other services, damages on transport networks and infrastructure, and the need for evacuation of people.

 In consequence, local governments and municipal leaders, planners and service providers look for more integrated and inclusive solutions to avoid human, environmental and financial losses related to flood.
 Acknowledging the importance of this topic for cities, Connective Cities and United Cities and Local Governments (UCLG) organized a Peer Learning event on "The Role of Rain and Storm Water Management in Water Sensitive Urban Planning".
-During two and a half days, experts from German cities (Cologne, Heidelberg, Mannheim, Hamburg, Düsseldorf, Hagen, Duisburg, the Ahr Valley) and other municipalities (Banjul, The Gambia; Mwanza, Tanzania, Kigali, Rwanda; Dnipro, Ukraine; Zarqa, Jordan; and Rio de Janeiro, Brazil) gathered at StEB Köln to exchange knowledge on both water sensitive urban planning, communication strategies and methods to raise awareness.
-Some of the specific topics discussed will be presented in the Peer Learning section.
+During two and a half days, experts from German cities (Cologne, Heidelberg, Mannheim, Hamburg, Düsseldorf, Hagen, Duisburg, the Ahr Valley) and other municipalities (Banjul, The Gambia; Mwanza, Tanzania, Kigali, Rwanda; Dnipro, Ukraine; Zarga, Jordan; and Rio de Janeiro, Brazil) gathered at StEB Köln to exchange knowledge on flood management.